ajayrock007/Web-Design-Trends-for-2024/README.md

 The world of technology is constantly evolving, and web designers need to be at the forefront of these advancements.
 In 2024, we can expect to see a continued rise in the use of artificial intelligence (AI), virtual reality (VR), and augmented reality (AR) in web design.
 These technologies have the potential to create immersive and interactive experiences that are unlike anything we've seen before.

-The web design landscape is constantly evolving, and it's important for website designing companies in Delhi to stay ahead of the curve.
+The web design landscape is constantly evolving, and it's important for <a href="https://www.sriramtrade.com" target="_blank">website designing companies in Delhi</a> to stay ahead of the curve.
 By embracing these trends and incorporating them into their work, website designers can create websites that are not only visually appealing but also functional, user-friendly, and future-proof.

 In addition to the trends listed above, website developers in Delhi should also be aware of the following: